Clearwater Threshers

 The Clearwater Threshers are a Minor League Baseball team of the Florida State League and the Single-A affiliate of the Philadelphia Phillies.
 They are located in Clearwater, Florida, and have played their home games at BayCare Ballpark since 2004.
 They previously played at Jack Russell Memorial Stadium from 1985 to 2003.

 The team began play in 1985 as the Clearwater Phillies and were named for their Major League Baseball affiliate.
 Clearwater became the Threshers in 2004 when the team moved to the new Spectrum Field.

+In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Threshers were organized into the Low-A Southeast at the Low-A classification.
+In 2022, the Low-A Southeast became known as the Florida State League, the name historically used by the regional circuit prior to the 2021 reorganization, and was reclassified as a Single-A circuit.

+History

-Clearwater Phillies
+As the Clearwater Phillies

 Clearwater city officials approached the Philadelphia Phillies as early as 1981 about locating a Phillies minor league affiliate at Jack Russell Stadium in Clearwater.
 In July 1982, in a visit to Philadelphia, Clearwater city officials and the president of the Florida State League again asked the Philadelphia Phillies about affiliating with a team to be based in Clearwater.
 The Amateur Softball Association Clearwater Bombers had long used Jack Russell Stadium during the summer months when the field would be reconfigured for softball.
 The placement of a minor league baseball team would mean the relocation of the Bombers.

 The Florida State League granted the city of Clearwater a franchise on September 26, 1984.
 The Clearwater Phillies began play in 1985 after the Philadelphia Phillies ended their affiliation with their High Class A minor league team, the Carolina League Peninsula Pilots, based in Hampton, Virginia, and placed their new team at Jack Russell Stadium.
 The Philadelphia Phillies owned the franchise and named the club the Clearwater Phillies.
 The Clearwater Phillies played their first game on April 12, 1985, at home, against the Tampa Tarpons.

 The club played as the Clearwater Phillies through the 2003 season.
-The Phillies planned to leave Jack Russell Memorial Stadium after the 2003 season to move into a new ballpark, Baycare Ballpark, adjacent to the Carpenter Complex, the Phillies' minor league training facility.
+The Phillies planned to leave Jack Russell Memorial Stadium after the 2003 season to move into a new ballpark, BayCare Ballpark, adjacent to the Carpenter Complex, the Phillies' minor league training facility.
 With the move to the new ballpark, the Clearwater Phillies were renamed the "Threshers" and adopted a new team logo and colors.